OpenThaiGPT/openthaigpt-pretraining/src/model/experiments/lion_experiment/README.md

 ### Hardware

 We run all experiments on Huaweii Cloud Elastic Cloud Server p3s.4xlarge.8 (A100 40GB \* 1, 16vCPUs, 128GB Ram) for 1.30 minutes each.
+All experimens are run in bf16 datatype.

 ## Convergence Experiment (#2) (WIP)